lumicks/pylake/docs/theory/diffusion/intro.rst

 The Covariance Based Estimator (:ref:`'CVE' <diffusion_cve>`) in Pylake is a method for determining the diffusion coefficient that does not rely on the MSD :cite:`vestergaard2014optimal,vestergaard2016optimizing,Tanasie2022`.
 This method directly computes the diffusion coefficient from the displacements; there is no fitting involved.
-For the full equation, see :doc:`this section</theory/diffusion/fitting>`.
+For the full equation, see :ref:`this section <CVE Eqn>`.

 Comparing CVE and MSD analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^